 AMI & Sensory Feedback for Lower-Limb Bionic Devices

-To recap, implementing AMI will give users improved control over a bionic limb and restore the brain’s awareness of the limb’s position.
+To recap, implementing AMI will give users improved control over a bionic limb by restoring the brain’s awareness of the limb’s position.

-When it comes to lower-limb bionic devices, what kind of added sensory feedback would users like to have?
+When it comes to lower-limb bionic devices, what kind of additional sensory feedback is needed?